What is CBD? This cannabinoid is a hot topic because it holds the potential to heal the body. There are few to no side effects currently known. Let's

 When you consume cannabis, active compounds known as cannabinoids enter the bloodstream.
 Both THC and CBD are cannabinoids, but there are over 80 total in cannabis.

 When the cannabinoids and receptors hook up, this joining affects the way in which communication occurs on a cellular level.
-THC and CBD do not bond to exactly the same receptors which is one reason they produce much different effects.
+THC and CBD do not bond to exactly the same receptors which is one reason they produce different effects.

 THC, for instance, produces many psycoactive effects because of the receptors it bonds with.
 This cannabinoid is responsible for the cognitive feelings people associate with getting high.

 What Is CBD: Endocannabinoids

 Humans and many other animals produce cannabinoids also.
 To keep them straight, we call those endocannabinoids.
 Come to find out, these endocannabinoids are responsible for a good deal of regulation inside the body.
 They accomplish this by facilitating cellular communication and altering how some substances in the body are used.

 Cannabinoid receptors exist everywhere and where you find them defines what they do.
 Your ENS system or Endocannabinoid System probably exists to process the endocannabinoids your body makes.
 They can be stimulated with introduced cannabinoids from marijuana as well.

 What Is CBD: The Composition And Effects Of Cannabidiol